-If you’re on the road traveling for hours, or even days, you may have packed snacks and your travel car seat, but are you ready for anything that might come up?
+If you’re on the road traveling for hours, or even days, you may have packed your favorite travel snacks and your travel car seat, but are you ready for anything that might come up?
 We talked to experts about what you’ll need to keep moving, stay entertained and make sure you’re covered for any problems that might come up while on the road.
-Here are 22 items that should be on your road trip packing list.
+Here are 25 items that should be on your road trip packing list.

 No road trip is complete without ample snacks, especially if you’re doing long stretches and trying to avoid fast food.
-You’re going to need storage to keep your road trip snacks separate and cool, and insulated mugs for every traveler’s best friend
+You’re going to need storage to keep your road trip snacks separate and cool, and insulated mugs for every traveler’s best friend: coffee.

 “Zojirushi makes the best travel mug I’ve ever found,” says TripScout CEO and co-founder Konrad Waliszewski.

 Eating healthy — or just sensibly — is a huge challenge for any road tripper, says Waliszewski.
 “You are sitting for most of the day and usually fast food and gas stations are your only option,” he says.
 “To both stay healthy and reduce waste along the trip, I pack fruits, vegetables and nuts into reusable zip-close bags ahead of time.”

 Stasher bags are reusable bags made out of platinum-grade silicone, which is the highest quality of silicone.
 Read our glowing review of them here.

 Traveling with a bigger crew on your road trip?
 Try this large, wheeled Yeti for all your treats.
 It's perfect for keeping in the back of your car or if your final destination is the beach, you can fill this cooler for a full day.
 It fits up to 82 cans, wine bottles and snacks for a full afternoon.